dajat/gp-policy/README.md

 <img src="https://imgur.com/bgRhNG6.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Assuming that we have already created a virtual machine running on Windows Server and logged in to remote desktop, open Server Manager on the virtual machine.
+Assuming that we have already created a virtual machine running on Windows Server and logged in to the remote desktop, open Server Manager on the virtual machine.
 Click on "Tools" and "Group Policy Management."
 This role houses various policies that manage both Windows and User configurations.
 </p>
 <br />
 <h2>Create a Group Policy Object (GPO)</h2>